guffab/Sandbox/README.md

 var syntax = [ new SyntaxPair('\'', '\''), new SyntaxPair('(', ')') ];

-//streams in the resulting slices to avoid allocating an array foreach (var slice in SyntaxView.Split(input, syntax, ',', stackalloc SyntaxPair[64])) //optionally reserve some space on the stack for maximum performance
+//streams in the resulting slices to avoid allocating an array foreach (var slice in input.Split(',', syntax, stackalloc SyntaxPair[64])) //optionally reserve some space on the stack for maximum performance
 {
     //do something with it
 }